-You may request a mail order envelope using the Mail Order Form or you may contact Express Scripts at 1-866-544-2994 to request an envelope.
+You may request a mail order envelope by contacting Express Scripts at 1-866-544-2994.

 Internet Refill Option

 The Internet gives you access to Express Scripts 24 hours a day, seven days a week.
 Using Express Scripts online, you can order prescription drug refills, check on the status of your order, request additional forms and envelopes, or locate a network pharmacy near you on the Express Scripts website.